valencik/mastersAPSC/documents/thesis/thesis.md

 The application makes use of a web interface to aid in increasing accessibility.
 All one needs in order to use the application is a modern web browser.
 Interactive visualizations are used to encourage exploring the data.
-The hope is that this work will enable and encourage future works either with the NSR data or similar databases of information.
+Additionally, the new database structure that is developed in this work enables searches that were previously cumbersome or impossible.

 The Data and Database
 =====================
+%- Data Structure and Representation?
-An early and difficult stage in any data science project is data aquisition.
+An early and difficult stage in any data science project is data acquisition.
 Thankfully the National Nuclear Data Center has composed the Nuclear Science References database already.
 For this work, a full database dump of the NSR was acquired on January 29th 2014.
 For simplicity, the data acquired from the NNDC on January 29th will be referred to as if it were the complete NSR database.
-All efforts have been taken to ensure the research procedures can very easily be extended and repeated on new NSR data.
+All efforts have been taken to ensure the research procedures can easily be extended and repeated on new NSR data.

 ## Data Preparation
 The NSR data was provided in a custom EXCHANGE format @winchell2007nuclear.